hematy61/learning/learningMatrial/Java/04-integers.md

 ```

+In Java, when specifying a long literal, you can use either `L` or `l` (lowercase or uppercase 'L') after the number to indicate that it is a long value.
+Using `L` is generally preferred because the lowercase `l` can be easily confused with the digit `1`, especially in certain fonts or with quick reading.

 The `L` suffix is not always required when assigning a value to a `long` variable.
 However, it's necessary in situations where the value exceeds the range of an `int` or when you want to explicitly indicate that the literal is of type `long`.

 By default, any whole number without a decimal point is treated as an `int` in Java.
 If the number is within the range of `int` (-2,147,483,648 to 2,147,483,647), you can assign it to a `long` variable without the `L` suffix: